All Products

 • Encryption using service keys provided by Simple Log Service

-Simple Log Service generates an independent data encryption key for each logstore to encrypt data.
-This encryption key never expires.
+Simple Log Service generates a unique data encryption key for each Logstore to encrypt data.
+This key never expires.

-The AES algorithm (default) and SM4 encryption algorithm are supported.
+The supported data encryption algorithms are the AES algorithm (default) and the SM4 encryption algorithm.

 • Encryption using Bring Your Own Key (BYOK)

-You can create a customer master key (CMK) in the KMS console and grant Simple Log Service the necessary permissions.
-Simple Log Service uses this CMK to create keys for data encryption when it calls the KMS interface.
-If your CMK is deleted or disabled, the BYOK key becomes invalid.
+You can create a customer master key (CMK) in the KMS console and grant the necessary permissions to Simple Log Service.
+When Simple Log Service calls the KMS API, it uses this CMK to create keys for data encryption.
+If you delete or disable the CMK, the BYOK key becomes invalid.

 Important

-After the CMK generated by KMS BYOK becomes invalid, all read and write requests on the logstore will fail.
+If the CMK generated by KMS BYOK becomes invalid, all read and write requests to the Logstore fail.

 For more information, see Data encryption.

-Simple Log Service can be accessed over HTTP or HTTPS.
-SSL or TLS ensures the security and integrity of data transmitted between applications.
+Simple Log Service supports access over HTTP or HTTPS.
+Secure Sockets Layer (SSL)/Transport Layer Security (TLS) provides confidentiality and data integrity for data transmitted between applications.

-Logtail is an agent used by Simple Log Service to collect logs.
-To protect your data during transmission, Logtail uses HTTPS to obtain private tokens from the server and signs all log data packets.
+Logtail is an agent that Simple Log Service uses to collect logs.
+To protect data from tampering during transmission, Logtail uses an HTTPS channel to obtain a private token from the server and signs all log data packets.

-Simple Log Service offers SDKs in various programming languages, including Java, Python, .NET, PHP, and C. These SDKs let you read from and write to Simple Log Service using HTTPS.
+Simple Log Service offers SDKs in various programming languages, such as Java, Python, .NET, PHP, and C. You can use these SDKs to read data from and write data to Simple Log Service over HTTPS.